classes qigong tai chi kung fu about us reviews a-z

 This is a very old style of kung fu (Chinese boxing).
 Authenticity is our primary goal; we teach a pragmatic, functional martial art.

 I used to be able to hit pretty hard in karate but it was 100% effort.
 More than a handful of full power hits and I was getting fatigued.
 With Tai chi I’m hitting as hard, probably harder but no effort…I could carry on striking all day!
 It’s nuts!
 Also, with karate there was wind up or at least fist at waist or head so had space to travel before contact.
 Now I can almost hit as hard from touching the target!

 The fact Sifu Waller has been able to transform my power generation as I age into my 40’s is all the proof I will ever need of both the art and Sifu as the real thing.
 I almost feel sorry for those that continue with slow old people taichi or wushu style.
 They are missing the essence!

 Even though our syllabus is comprehensive, we cannot conceivably teach everything e.g. we don't teach other martial arts.

 Occasionally, people ask Newcastle Tai Chi to tailor the syllabus to suit their own area of interest/needs, such as tai chi for the elderly, tai chi in a chair, tai chi for children, tai chi for people with mental health issues or tai chi as performance art.
 We cannot teach kung fu to children or the new starters above the age of 60.

 These are not areas that we specialise in.
 We are not trained or qualified to teach these approaches, nor is our syllabus or insurance geared with these in mind.

 Research could save you time & money

 A would-be student should take the time to learn a little more about what the class is offering before attending any sessions.
 Do a little research.
-The time spent will be worthwhile.
+See what is on offer and if suits your requirements.

 • Finding a tai chi class